yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 chip performance?*.
 Therefore, the agent system can be a vertical or horizontal one, depending on the target objective.

-Service-as-a-Software is mostly useful when it is handling a **vertical** problem.
+ServSoft is mostly useful when it is handling a **vertical** problem.
 Thinking about the definition in [the beginning](#origin-and-progression), a *service* is a contextualized set of tasks that achieve a business, societal, or environmental goal.
-And therefore, a vertical system is preferred for the benefits of *domain-specific optimization, resource efficiency, scalability and modularity, clear responsibility, usability, and ease of adoption.* To make the Service-as-a-Software system useful, the domain-specific system design should be considered rigorously.
+And therefore, a vertical system is preferred for the benefits of *domain-specific optimization, resource efficiency, scalability and modularity, clear responsibility, usability, and ease of adoption.* To make the ServSoft system useful, the domain-specific system design should be considered rigorously.
 In the earlier blog post, *ubiquitous language for domain-driven development*, I tried to argue that, ubiquity of the domain-specific system is crucial.
 And the ubiquitous